sjbennett123/gloryforthefist/content/rules/_index.md

 Weapon combat is a large part of the NERO game.
 Because of NERO’s reliance on weapons, proper weapon construction is necessary to insure safe yet semi-realistic combat.

-The guidelines in this section cover making a boffer weapon and choosing a latex or other manufactured weapon for play in the NERO game.
+The guidelines in this section cover making a buffer weapon and choosing a latex or other manufactured weapon for play in the NERO game.

 ### Pre-made weapons

 There are a number of manufactured weapons that fall into the NERO guidelines for safety.
 If you purchase a pre-made weapon, it is your responsibility to determine the type of construction that was used.
 You must know what type of core the weapon has and what type of foam was used.
 Latex weapons are not required to have a thrusting tip, and may never be used for thrusting, stabbing or poking.
-Latex and boffer swords are available for sale and many can be used for NERO combat resolution.
-A current list of approved vendors and styles for latext weapons as well as latex weapon construction guidelines can be found online at www.nerolarp.com
+Latex and buffer swords are available for sale and many can be used for NERO combat resolution.
+A current list of approved vendors and styles for latext weapons as well as latex weapon construction guidelines can be found online at <www.nerolarp.com>

 ### Make Your Own

-You may also choose to make your own boffer or latex foam weapons.
+You may also choose to make your own buffer or latex foam weapons.
 Making a weapon can range from very simple to very hard depending on the materials you choose and the design of your weapon.
 The following sections walk through the construction of a very simple weapon, but also provide information about some advanced materials you can try later on.
 It is highly recommended that you build a simple weapon for you first attempt.

 There are a number of weapons that fit within a medieval fantasy setting that are not mentioned here.
 NERO allows creativity in developing new weapons but all must be approved before use.
 Experimental weapon types must conform to the basic standards of safety.
 You should check with the marshals before and during construction so that you do not end up wasting time and materials on a weapon that will not be allowed in the game, even so it still may not pass in all NERO chapters.

 ### Weapon Parts